cwoebker/.com/_posts/2012-09-12-the-beauty-of-big-pictures.markdown

 ### An example-based introduction to specialized crawling ###

 There are big pictures out there, those ones that you don't forget.
-Due to that the German channel ["Pro Sieben"](www.prosieben.de) started having a whole show called ["Galileo Big Pictures"](www.prosieben.de/tv/galileo/big-pictures/) every couple months.
+The German channel ["Pro Sieben"](http://www.prosieben.de) even started having a whole show based on that idea called ["Galileo Big Pictures"](http://www.prosieben.de/tv/galileo/big-pictures/) every couple months.

 Since some time now the Boston Globe does something similar.
-It curates the ["Boston Globe: Big Picture"](www.boston.com/bigpicture).
+It curates the ["Boston Globe: Big Picture"](http://www.boston.com/bigpicture).

 About 15 times a month the Boston Globe posts an album of photography related to current events.
 Most of these images are in high quality and sometimes make great wallpapers.